Colleen is a psychotherapist retired from private practice, specializing in human relationships.

-The danger in this approach can be the belief in the ability of a skilled surgeon to erase any traces of ageing or self-indulgence, long after the elasticity of the skin and muscles can bounce back from an ongoing onslaught.
+The danger in this approach can be the belief in the ability of a skilled surgeon to erase any traces of ageing or self-indulgence long after the elasticity of the skin and muscles can bounce back from an ongoing onslaught.

 The Fear of Being Fat

-Writer Caitlin Moran has written in her 2011 memoir, “How to Be a Woman”, the current penultimate insult, ranging from playground to office lounge, is to be called fat, or one of its synonyms.
+Writer Caitlin Moran has written in her 2011 memoir, How to Be a Woman, the current penultimate insult, ranging from playground to office lounge, is to be called fat, or one of its synonyms.
 Even someone who has always been slim, aware of the caloric content of nearly every bite, can be gutted by the sense of this underlying horror.
 What if this malevolent person intuits some vulnerability which may result in future corpulence?

-A humorous mirror has been made which, while functioning as a looking-glass, can also “say”, at the push of a button, any number of things women revel in hearing, spoken in an amorous tone.
+A humorous mirror has been made which, while functioning as a looking-glass, can also “say,” at the push of a button, any number of things women revel in hearing, spoken in an amorous tone.
 Market research has shown “You’ve lost weight” to be the most frequently visited.
 Though other buttons provide further compliments, the one praising weight loss is the first to receive an avalanche of attention.

-Why Should Weight Be An Issue?
+Why Should Weight Be an Issue?

-In her delightful though at times searing book, “Shrill: Notes from a Loud Woman”, actress-comedian Lindy West overrides the taboo of mentioning weight as a factor in finding success and being viewed with the same respect as their slimmer peers.
-Why, Ms. West asks, should anyone slog through life with a disheartening body image, simply by weighing significantly more than societal boundaries allow?
+In her delightful though at times searing book, Shrill: Notes from a Loud Woman, actress-comedian Lindy West overrides the taboo of mentioning weight as a factor in finding success and being viewed with the same respect as their slimmer peers.
+Why, Ms. West asks, should anyone slog through life with a disheartening body image simply by weighing significantly more than societal boundaries allow?

-A middle ground is offered by Novelist Judith Krantz, in her autobiography “Sex and Shopping: Confessions of a Nice Jewish Girl.”
+A middle ground is offered by Novelist Judith Krantz in her autobiography Sex and Shopping: Confessions of a Nice Jewish Girl.

 Ms. Krantz believes lines and wrinkles do not represent developing character.
-Such qualities as empathy, compassion and strength evolve within our maturing selves, and need not be illustrated by signs of ageing.
+Such qualities as empathy, compassion, and strength evolve within our maturing selves and need not be illustrated by signs of ageing.
 For those who can afford them, Ms. Krantz advocates their use, assuming their goals are within reasonable boundaries.

-Contracts in Relationships.
+Contracts in Relationships

 Body dysmorphia is on the spectrum of Obsessive Compulsive Disorders: (OCD.)
-In the most serious cases, the victim can become agoraphobic, due to an overpowering terror of being rebuffed.
+In the most serious cases, the victim can become agoraphobic due to an overpowering terror of being rebuffed.
 It can feel cruel to insist on a contract, sometimes written and signed by both parties.
 Still, this can prove essential in order to preserve a relationship.

 What Constitutes Attractiveness?